Date

 Bad Bunny’s Good Use of Power: Shining a Spotlight on Puerto Rico’s Struggle for Electricity

-Join RFF on Thursday, February 26 for a webinar discussing the critical issue of electricity reliability in Puerto Rico.
+On Thursday, February 26, RFF hosted a webinar discussing the critical issue of electricity reliability in Puerto Rico.

 Resource Inadequacy: Why a Crucial Component of Keeping the Lights on Is Getting Harder